Why is fast fashion so cheap? Here are all the differences with sustainable fashion

 Thank you but I can’t afford it anyway

 This conviction is not so strong anymore.
-The purchasing power is falling dramatically and we must listen to people saying they that cannot afford to choose quality over quantity even if they are willing to.
+The purchasing power is falling dramatically and we must listen to people saying that they cannot afford to choose quality over quantity even if they are willing to.

 Every time it is possible, we create zero-waste products, made of waste generated by our productions, aiming at totally avoiding the waste of yarn produced and especially reducing costs in terms of raw materials.